-For 2018, each independent director was paid an annual cash retainer of \$45,000, paid quarterly in arrears.
-The chairperson of our Audit Committee was paid an additional cash retainer of \$10,000 and the chairperson of each of our Compensation Committee and the Nominating and Corporate Governance Committee was paid an additional cash retainer of \$5,000.
-Each member of our Audit Committee, other than the chairperson, was paid an additional cash retainer of \$2,500.
-The lead independent director was paid an additional cash retainer of \$10,000.
+For 2019, each independent director was paid a cash retainer of \$58,681.
+The cash retainer was paid in quarterly installments in arrears.
+From January 1, 2019 to June 12, 2019, the cash retainer accrued at an annual rate of \$45,000.
+Thereafter, the cash retainer accrued at an annual rate of \$70,000.
+For 2019, Mr. Mercer, the chairperson of our Audit Committee, was paid an additional cash retainer of \$10,000, while Ms. Lowrie, the chairperson of our Compensation Committee, and Mr. Murin, the chairperson of our Nominating and Corporate Governance Committee, were each paid an additional cash retainer of \$5,000.
+For 2019, Ms. Lowrie and Mr. Murin, as members of our Audit Committee, were each also paid an additional cash retainer of \$2,500.
+For 2019, Mr. Murin, our lead independent director, was paid an additional cash retainer of \$10,000.
 Mr. Lown, our President and Chief Executive Officer, did not receive any cash or equity compensation for his service as a director.

-On June 13, 2018, pursuant to our 2013 Plan, we granted each of our independent directors 2,752 restricted shares of common stock, which will become non-forfeitable on June 13, 2019.
+On June 13, 2019, pursuant to our 2013 Plan, we granted each of our independent directors 4,263 restricted shares of common stock, which will become non-forfeitable on June 13, 2020.

-No equity-based compensation was awarded to, earned by or paid to any of our directors in 2018 other than the restricted share awards described above and, with respect to Mr. Lown in his capacity as an executive officer, as described below under "Executive Compensation."
+No equity-based compensation was awarded to, earned by or paid to any of our directors in 2019 other than the restricted share awards described above and, with respect to Mr. Lown in his capacity as an executive officer, as described below under "Executive Compensation."